mastercomfig/mastercomfig/config/README.md

 ### mastercomfig-no-footsteps-addon
 This is an addon to remove footstep sounds.
 It is used only in the `very-low` preset by default.

-### mastercomfig-no-pyroland-addon
-This is an addon to remove Pyroland map textures.
-It is used in the `low` and `very-low` presets by default.

 ### mastercomfig-no-soundscapes-addon
 This is an addon to remove soundscapes (ambient map noise).
 It is used in the `low` and `very-low` presets by default.